MariusArhaug/PiTetris/README.md

 Each tile gets a sequential color from the colors defined in the top.

+> Based on template given by NTNU in the subject `TDT4258 Low Level Programming`

 ## How to run

 In order to run the tetris game use the following `Make` command